wipfli/about-text-rendering-in-maplibre/README.md

 #### Introduce Segmentation

 For the shaping engine to work correctly, the input text has to be segmented and MapLibre should implement a segmentation stage which creates bidi and script runs.
-Fortunately, there is a library called libraqm that can do this.
+Fortunately, there is a library called [libraqm](https://github.com/HOST-Oman/libraqm) that can do this.
 Like Harfbuzz, Raqm is a C++ library which can be directly compiled into MapLibre Native and would need to be shipped as WebAssembly for MapLibre GL JS.

+One could also consider extracting script itemization from Raqm which is basically just one function [raqm_itemize()](https://github.com/HOST-Oman/libraqm/blob/266f63af536a38b02890529a69894b302950b677/src/raqm.c#L1711).

+Raqm uses [FriBiDi](https://github.com/fribidi/fribidi) to create bidi runs.
+FriBiDi is LGPL licensed and could therefore not be included directly in MapLibre because MapLibre needs to use dependencies with permissive licenses.
+But Raqm can also use [SheenBidi](https://github.com/Tehreer/SheenBidi) which has an Apache license and on Android there is [ICU](https://developer.android.com/reference/android/icu/text/Bidi) for bidirectional analysis and for JavaScript there is [bidi-js](https://github.com/lojjic/bidi-js).

 #### Alternatives